Apply for the Master of International Business (MIntBus) through the Dunedin campus in 2022Apply Now

 - A candidate will need to secure the approval of the relevant Head of the Department of Languages and Cultures before enrolling in any of the named language papers.

 - With prior approval from the Pro-Vice-Chancellor (Commerce), papers worth up to a maximum of 60 points in a relevant subject offered by another tertiary institution, may be granted transfer credit for equivalent paper(s) within the programme.
 Such credits will be considered on a case-by-case basis.

 - A candidate shall, before commencing the investigation to be described in the applied or research project, secure the approval of the Programme Co-ordinator concerned for the proposed course of the investigation.

 Duration of the Programme

 - A candidate must normally complete the requirements for the programme in 12 months of full-time study and a part-time candidate within four years of commencing the Programme.

 - Exceptions to the normal duration of a programme shall be permitted only with the approval of the Pro-Vice-Chancellor (Commerce).

 Withdrawal from the Programme

-- Where a candidate withdraws from the programme, whether voluntarily or otherwise, after completing the prescribed papers, the Pro-Vice-Chancellor (Commerce) may recommend the award of the Postgraduate Diploma in Commerce or determine which papers shall be credited towards the diploma.
+Where a candidate withdraws from the programme after completing the prescribed papers, whether voluntarily or otherwise, the Pro-Vice-Chancellor (Commerce) may recommend the award of the Postgraduate Diploma in Commerce or determine which papers shall be credited towards the diploma.

-Examination of Research or Applied Project
+Examination of the Project

 Level of Award of the Degree